prysmaticlabs/prysm/sharding/README.md

 geth sharding-collator --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
 ```

 The instance connects to a running geth node via JSON-RPC and calls the deposit function on a deployed, Sharding Manager Contract to insert the user into a collator set.
 Then, we subscribe for updates on incoming block headers and call `getEligibleCollator` on receiving each header.
-Once we are selected, our client fetches and “purchases” proposed, unsigned collations from a proposals pool created by proposer nodes.
-The collator client accepts a collation that offer the highest payout, countersigns it, and adds it to the SMC all within that period.
+Once we are selected within a LOOKAHEAD_PERIOD, our client fetches proposed, unsigned collations created by proposer nodes.
+The collator client accepts a collation that offer the highest payout, countersigns it, and adds it to the SMC.

 ### Local Shard Storage